The word ‘Athenaeum’ loosely translates as ‘library’.

 Set on the apex between Mayfair, Park Lane, and Knightsbridge (and overlooking Green Park to boot), the Athenaeum represents a heady Monopoly spending binge, with nearby bars & restaurants to match.
-Throw a stick, and you’ll hit half a dozen Michelin Stars, including the two residing at Dinner by Heston, Galvin at Windows (they have their own Galvin restaurant in the hotel of course, more on that later), Ametsa with Arzak Instruction, and Gymkhana to name but a few.
+Throw a stick, and you’ll hit half a dozen Michelin Stars, including the two residing at Dinner by Heston, Galvin at Windows (they have their own Galvin restaurant in the hotel of course, more on that later) and Gymkhana to name but a few.
 Then there are the watering holes, which include the original Mr Fogg’s, and the extraordinary wine bar at Ollie Dabbous’s HIDE.

 Given a light, airy feel thanks to the large windows, room-width mirrors, and white walls, the sleepers all feel paradoxically large, yet cosy.
 Lavished with neat design touches, you’ll find marble-wrapped bathrooms with non-steam mirrors & heated towel rails, beds with Hypnos mattresses and pillow menus, and fully comped water bottles & Nespresso coffee from your own machine.